martin-beran/threadscript/README.md

 This software is available under the terms of BSD 2-Clause License, see file [LICENSE.md](LICENSE.html).

+## Current status (as of 2022-08-14)

+This is a work in progress, in active development.
+It does not do anything useful yet.

+In order to build code and documentation, recent versions of tools are needed.
+Currently, it is being developed with:

+- GCC 12.0.1
+- libstdc++ 12-20220319
+- Doxygen 1.9.3
+- CMake 3.22.1 (3.18.4 should be sufficient)

+Already done, possibly usable in other projects:

+- build (CMake), documentation (Doxygen), and testing (Boost.Test) infrastructure
+- temporary debugging messages
+- resource management (finalizers, allocators)
+- a generic parser with rules defined directly in C++ code (similar to Boost.Spirit)
+- parsing source code using a simple syntax
+- executing parsed internal representation of a script

+Required for at least marginally usable multithreading scripting language:

+- implement a basic set of commands and functions
+- complete a public C++ API
+- implement a basic set of thread synchronization and communication functions

 ## Repository structure

 - `doc/` – documentation